quyykk/plugin-editor/README.md

 # Editor

 This is an unofficial plugin editor for Endless Sky.
 It is continuously updated, and supports the latest release of Endless Sky!
+You can download it [here](https://github.com/quyykk/plugin-editor/releases/latest).

 Features: